You may want to read:

 I was typing softly.
 Besides, that fan is whirring.

-I told her it’s hard to talk about the mixed emotions I have right now.
+I told her it was hard to talk about the mixed emotions I have right now.
 It’s not hard to talk about it because I can’t.
 Talking about it is hard because of the tears.
 I’m crying for those who’ve prayed about their battles.

 Sometimes tears slow down and distort the words.
 I want to talk.
 I want to be coherent.
 But sadness for others comes over me at times.